 Sit with me.
 Let me pour you a cup of tea.
 There are fragments of a warm autumn afternoon light playing on the table, among the teacups.
 It’s an everyday afternoon, but we will make it stand out just by choosing your favourite cup, just by stealing ten minutes in the unstoppable flowing of time, just by slicing an apple olive oil cake.

-It looks like one of those cakes that you can buy at the local bakery, shimmering on the surface, a pattern of crescent shaped apple slices.
-A subtle aroma of apples and cardamom lingering in the house reveals the truth, though: you just baked that apple cake, you whisked the ingredients pouring in an herbaceous olive oil, a pinch of cardamom, handfuls of apple slices.
+It looks like one of those cakes that you can buy at the local bakery, shimmering on the surface, a pattern of crescent-shaped apple slices.
+A subtle aroma of apples and cardamom lingering in the house reveals the truth, though: you just baked that apple cake, you whisked the ingredients pouring in herbaceous olive oil, a pinch of cardamom, handfuls of apple slices.